minfrin/mod_dav_access/README.md

 ## specify permissions on a collection

-In the present form, this module advertises that all permissions have been granted to the URL space.
+This module advertises that all permissions have been granted to the URL space by adding this directive.
 Is it left to standard Apache httpd configuration to limit access as normal.

+    DavAccessPriviledge all

 # configuration directives

+The *DavAccess* directive causes "access-control" to be added to the OPTIONS.
+This is required on all principal and calendar URL spaces.

+The *DavAccessPrincipal* directive adds the "principal" resourcetype to all resources in the URL space.

 The *DavAccessPrincipalUrl* directive defines an expression that resolves to the path of the principal URL.
 A recommended value is